 Our Director, W. Larry Cash, is a director and the Executive Vice President and Chief Financial Officer of Community Health Systems.
-During our fiscal year ended December 31, 2013, we provided healthcare staffing services to Community Health Systems resulting in revenues to us of \$584,418.
+During our fiscal year ended December 31, 2016, we provided healthcare staffing services to Community Health Systems resulting in revenues to us of \$5,013,396.
+We believe this amount is at market rate for a third party.